mk270/whitakers-words/dictionary.md

 ### Vertical Bar

 While not visible to the user, the dictionary contains certain meanings starting with a vertical bar (|).
-This is a code used to identify meanigs that run beyond the conventional 80 characters.
+This is a code used to identify meanings that run beyond the conventional 80 characters.
 One or more vertical bars leading the meaning allows tools to recognize that they are additional meanings to an entry already encountered, usually the entry immediately